diogenesgg/java-cheat-sheet/README.md

  - volatile:
    - "This variable changes a lot, and is accessed by multiple threads!
 Don't cache it at the CPU level (registers, cache), only have it in memory."
  - synchronized:
-   - When applied to multiple methods, one method being accessed blocks the other synchronized ones!
+   - When applied to multiple methods, one method being accessed blocks the other synchronized methods!
+   - a synchronized block is Reentrant: a thread cannot prevent itself from entering a/another critical section.

 ## Spring Boot